mdaffin/arch-pkgs/README.md

 - **Part 2:** [Managing Arch Linux with Meta Packages]
 - **Part 3:** [Creating a Custom Arch Linux Installer]

-[Hosting an Arch Linux Repo in an Amazon S3 Bucket]: https://disconnected.systems/blog/archlinux-repo-in-aws-bucket
+[hosting an arch linux repo in an amazon s3 bucket]: https://disconnected.systems/blog/archlinux-repo-in-aws-bucket
-[Managing Arch Linux with Meta Packages]: https://disconnected.systems/blog/archlinux-meta-packages
+[managing arch linux with meta packages]: https://disconnected.systems/blog/archlinux-meta-packages
-[Creating a Custom Arch Linux Installer]: https://disconnected.systems/blog/archlinux-installer
+[creating a custom arch linux installer]: https://disconnected.systems/blog/archlinux-installer

 ## Requirements

-* A bucket/space on [amazon s3] or [digital ocean]
+- A bucket/space on [amazon s3] or [digital ocean]
-* The packages `s3cmd` and `devtools`
+- The packages `s3cmd` and `devtools`

 A token from amazon s3 or digital ocean spaces in `~/.s3cfg` as